panditaditi07/blog-rendering-react/README.md

 - # Pages:

   This will display all the page modules present in this folder.
-  It contains Home Page, Profile Page and Not found Page.
+  It contains Blog Cards Page, Blog Information Page and Not found Page.

 - # Routers:
   This file contains all the routes.
 The routes are given to the component,based on the which the page will be displayed according to the endpoint.